Interview: Begonia Maculata

 🌞 Light

-Begonia Maculata prefers bright light, without direct sunlight.
-A location near an east- or west-facing window is ideal.
-Avoid full sun, which can burn its leaves.
+The Begonia Maculata loves bright light, without direct sunlight.
+An exposure near an east or west-facing window is ideal.
+Avoid full sun that can scorch its leaves.

 💧 Watering

-Water when the soil surface is dry.
-In summer, this can be once or twice a week.
-In winter, space out waterings.
-Avoid wetting the leaves to prevent disease.
+Water when the potting mix is dry on the surface.
+In summer, this may be once or twice a week.
+In winter, space out the waterings.
+Avoid wetting the leaves to prevent diseases.

 🌡️ Temperature

-It appreciates a constant temperature between 18°C and 24°C. Avoid cold drafts and sudden changes in temperature, which can cause it to die.
+It enjoys a constant temperature between 18°C and 24°C. Avoid cold drafts and sudden temperature changes, which can cause it to decline.

 🌱 Repotting

-Repot every 1 to 2 years in spring, into a slightly larger pot.
+Repot every 1 to 2 years in spring, in a slightly larger pot.
 Use a well-draining substrate, such as potting soil for green plants with perlite or sand.

 Begonia maculata wightii